Cray-HPE/docs-csm/troubleshooting/cms_barebones_image_boot.md

 <a name="csm-boot-steps-bos-session-template"></a>
 ### 4.2 Create a BOS Session Template for the CSM Barebones Image

-The session template below can be copied and used as the basis for the BOS Session Template.
+The session template below can be copied and used as the basis for the BOS session template.
 As noted below, make sure the S3 path for the manifest matches the S3 path shown in the Image Management Service (IMS).

-1. Create `sessiontemplate.json`
+1. Create the `sessiontemplate.json` file.
    ```bash
    ncn# vi sessiontemplate.json
    ```